 Issues Under Discussion

-The North American Freight Forum will provide its collaborative method for issues that currently inhibit efficiency and sustainability in the movement of land freight on the North American continent.
-The following initial issue areas have been identified in concert with our industry and governmental colleagues.
-As of this writing these IntelliConferences are in pre-production and open to stakeholders who communicate interest.
+The North American Freight Forum provides its collaborative method for issues that currently inhibit efficiency and sustainability in the movement of land freight on the North American continent.

 Rail Regulatory Excellence IntelliConference

 Rules and regulations are promulgated in reaction to various events and experiences.
-Often, they develop a life of their own, untethered to the original intent, frustrating stakeholders.
-Improvements are often challenging as individual industries and companies beseech government from a vested-interest point of view.
-The North American Freight Forum will gather all informed perspectives into a body of rail regulatory recommendations to be delivered to the U.S., Mexican and Canadian administrations.
+Often, they develop a life of their own, untethered to the original intent and absent awareness of system consequences, frustrating stakeholders.
+Improvements are often challenging as individual industries and companies beseech government from a vested interest point of view.
+A robust set of recommendations informed objectively by all perspectives is critical to meet urgent safety, productivity, financial, and environmental goals.

 Many containers stored in port

-Increasing globalization of supply chains has exacerbated congestion and chaos in how containerized freight is moved through North America.
-Stakeholder groups involved in container logistics face significant inefficiencies in how containers, chassis, trucks, railcars, loading equipment, and ships are coordinated.
+Globalization of supply chains has exacerbated congestion and chaos in how containerized freight is moved through North America.
+Stakeholder groups involved in containerized international freight face significant inefficiencies in the current use of ISO containers, chassis, trucks, railroads, ships, and related infrastructure.

 tank cars in motion